beastly-eve/zorkish-sugarcube/README.md

     name: 'dagger',
     keywords: ['blade', 'knife'],
     possibleActions: {
       take: {
         enabled: true,
         description: 'You take the dagger.
 You might need to stab someone, later.',
-                disabledDescription: 'The dagger melts into a puddle before your eyes.'
+        disabledDescription: 'The dagger melts into a puddle before your eyes.',
+        inventory: "inventory"
       }
     }
-}>>
+} >>
 ```

 For `take` the first option is `enabled` which determines if you can take the object in the first place.
 If it's `true` then the `description` text will show after taking.
 If it's `false` then the `disabledDescription` text will show after attempting to take it.